Associate Dean and Professor of Music, Choral Conducting

 - Vocal pedagogy

 Andrew Larson is associate dean and professor of music.
-In addition to his administrative role, he conducts the Stetson University Women's Chorale and teaches conducting.
-He has conducted all the choirs at Stetson for multiple years, mostly recently the Choral Union, and he teaches courses in conducting and choral methods, as well as a First Year Seminar called "Mozart, Movies and Musicology."
+In addition to his administrative role, he conducts the Stetson University Chorale (Soprano/Alto Choir) and teaches conducting.
+He has conducted all the choirs at Stetson for multiple years, most recently the Choral Union.
+He has taught courses in conducting and choral methods, as well as a First Year Seminar called "Mozart, Movies and Musicology."
 Larson has studied with Will Kesling, Ronald Staheli, Mack Wilberg, Fred Stoltzfus and Chester Alwes.
-He has written for the Choral Journal and is recent past president of Florida ACDA, and he won the Wayne Hugoboom award for Distinguished Service to choral music in Florida.
-He has conducted concerts and worked with honor choirs in eleven states, including county, regional and all-state festivals, and he regularly adjudicates choirs from all over the country and presents at professional conferences of ACDA and FMEA/FVA.
+He has written for the Choral Journal and is a past president of Florida ACDA, and a past winner of the Wayne Hugoboom award for Distinguished Service to choral music in Florida.
+He has conducted concerts and worked with honor choirs in eleven states, including county, regional and all-state festivals, and he has adjudicated choirs from all over the country and presented at professional conferences of ACDA and FMEA/FVA.

 As associate dean, he oversees many elements of the operation of the School of Music and represents the School to the broader campus community.
 He has attended numerous regional and national conferences of ACDA, NCCO, and NASM and has worked with curriculum and accreditation, assessment, admissions, advising, faculty development and assignment, and has consulted on various matters of tenure and promotion.

 His professional memberships include the Pi Kappa Lambda honor society, ACDA, NCCO, FMEA/FVA and CMS.
-Larson is active in his church, serving as the DeLand, Florida Stake President over a congregation of nearly 4,000 members.
-He resides in DeLand with his wife.
-They have four children, the oldest married, the second on a church mission in Brazil, and the younger two still at home.
+Larson is active in his church, serving as the DeLand Florida Stake President over combined congregations totaling nearly 4,000 members.
+He resides in DeLand with his wife, and only one of their four children is still at home.

 - Conducting pedagogy